 Upon completion of the LLB(Hons) program, students are given an Honours grade.
 This grade is different from a GPA.
 Information about the ANU GPA and how it is calculated is found here: http://www.anu.edu.au/students/program-administration/assessments-exams/grade-point-average-gpa

-The LLB(Hons) grade is calculated using WAM (Weighted Average Mean).
+The LLB(Hons) grade is calculated using Weighted Average Mark (WAM).

 Only eligible courses are used for this calculation.
 Eligible courses are those undertaken at the ANU College of Law for a grade.
 Students may have fewer ANU law courses if they have, for example, undertaken an exchange, cross institutional study, or transferred to the ANU after starting their law degree somewhere else.
 While courses studied elsewhere might count towards the completion of a law degree, as they do not have an ANU grade they cannot be used in the Honours calculation.

 The honours grade is calculated by adding together the marks for all eligible courses, and then dividing by the total number of eligible courses.
-This method is called WAM, and is set out in clause 45 in the Student Assessment (Coursework) Policy https://policies.anu.edu.au/ppl/document/ANUP_004603).
+This method is called WAM, and is set out in in University policy Student Assessment (Coursework): https://policies.anu.edu.au/ppl/document/ANUP_004603

-At the ANU College of Law may also apply a ‘discount rule’.
+ANU College of Law will apply a ‘discount rule’.
 The discount rule works in the following way;

 - If you have studied 16 courses at the ANU law school, add the 16 grades together and divide by 16.